jadecobra/python_tdd_exercises/source/sleep duration.rst

        def duration(wake_time, sleep_time):
          return get_hour(wake_time) - get_hour(sleep_time)

-* we could rewrite the ``get_hour`` function to use the same variable name in the operation for example,
+* I could rewrite the ``get_hour`` function to use the same variable name in the operation for example,

   .. code-block:: python